The Usual Stuff

 The Other Stuff

-I grew up in Queensland, Australia – yes, I grew up with bananas, not haybales.
-I was always the reading kid.
+I grew up in Queensland, Australia – and yes, I was always the reading kid.
 And sometimes the writing kid.
 In Year 6 I wrote an elaborate fantasy novel about a princess and a race of elves and a crystal…yeah, obviously a little high on Tolkien and David Eddings at that point.
 In high school I used to read while walking – to class, and pretty much everywhere else – so I’m probably lucky I didn’t fall down a flight of stairs or something.
-That would have been an early and grisly end, after a promising start (but wow, the gossip mileage at school would have been *epic*).

 Before I had all my babies I lived in other countries too, so I can speak Indonesian and I know how to barter like a Singaporean, and I can order chai for five people in Hindi.
 I once spent five months training yoga six hours a day, six days a week – I was so fit I had a six-pack.
 Sadly, those days are gone, but now I get to write for hours every day, so I think it’s a pretty good trade-off.